 While doing the latter portion, in which you have to sprint, run uphill, sideways, backwards, every which way you can, I honestly thought I was going to pass out and actually started to panic that I couldn’t breathe.
 But I made it through, just about.

-Speaking to the instructor Matty Maggiacomo about the corset afterwards, he told me, “It's a quick fix in the same way limiting water intake for two days is a 'quick fix' to look slim.
+Speaking to the instructor Matty Maggiacomo about the corset afterward, he told me, “It's a quick fix, in the same way, limiting water intake for two days is a 'quick fix' to look slim.
 Though, it is in no way a healthy one.

 “The lungs should expand to their fullest during cardio, especially during an intense workout like Barry's.
 My advice is simple: If you want a slim waist and six-pack abs, stick to a diverse exercise regimen and eat well."

-RESULT: Two weeks later, I was done and ready to throw the thing in the trash...that was, until I measured myself.
+Two weeks later, I was done and ready to throw the thing in the trash...that was until I measured myself.
 I lost an inch off my waist in just 14 days and also received many compliments on how “tiny” my waist looked!
 Woo hoo! #CorsetFTW

-So, does the waist trainer work?
+So, does the waist trainer flatten your stomach?
 Yes.
 Would I do it again?
 Probably not.
 Here at 'Life & Style' we are all about safety, so if you do want to try it out, we advise you to read up on how to do it the safe way, such as Waist Training 101: A Guide to Using Corsets to Slim Your Waistline by Vanna B.